progwebtec/classes-module/content/classes/ws2024/m1/labs/kata.md

 ### Add Stage 2 Functionality:

-- A number is fizz if it is divisible by 3 or if it has a 3 in it
+* A number is fizz if it is divisible by 3 or if it has a 3 in it
-- A number is buzz if it is divisible by 5 or if it has a 5 in it
+* A number is buzz if it is divisible by 5 or if it has a 5 in it

-Refactor.
+For example :

+* `53` should return `FizzBuzz` (1 Fizz: 3 is contained, 1 Buzz: 5 is contained)
+* `35` should return `FizzBuzzBuzz` (1 Fizz: 3 contained, 2 Buzz: 5 divides and is contained)
+* `51` should return `FizzBuzz` (1 Fizz: 3 divides, 1 Buzz: 5 is contained)
+* `33` should return `FizzFizz` (2 Fizz: 3 divides and is contained)

+Refactor as needed.

 ### Add new Requirements

-We will define a new Requirement in Class.
+We will define a new Requirement in Class (or, define one yourself).
 Write a Test.
 Implement it.
 Refactor.

 # Resources